Michael Dunbry, MA, LMHC

 SPECIAL SERVICES: ADULT ATTACHMENT INTERVIEW

 The cornerstone of my clinical practice and the most impactful tool I have ever studied is the DMM-AAI: The Adult Attachment Interview revised by the Dynamic Maturational Model of Attachment and Adaptation.
 What a mouthful!
-This interview is 1-2 hours long, recorded, transcribed (down to every “like,” “you know,” “umm…,” st- stutter and - - pause).
+This interview is about 2 hours long, recorded, transcribed (down to every “like,” “you know,” “umm…,” st- stutter and - - pause).
 It is then annotated, coded, and classified according to a strengths-based model of attachment built on the science of information processing (the DMM).
 What does that mean for you?
 This interview does a great job of not only collecting a lot of relevant history (e.g. who were the most important figures in your life), but also revealing key patterns in how individuals survive, how they respond to dangers, and ultimately how they make meaning out of the world around them and come to find their place in it.
 Spending a few weeks reviewing this assessment is a powerful way to begin treatment, and it can be a wonderful way to restart stalled treatment when things get stuck.
 I have dedicated years of my life to studying this tool and these models; it has been simultaneously the most challenging and rigorous course of study I have ever undertaken, and also the most rewarding and revealing.
 It is my pleasure and privilege to share this with my clients!

 Areas of Focus